How to use Distributed Rendering?

 Note: the DrServer must not be running with elevation (it must not be running "as administrator").

-- On the master PC: in 3ds Max, go to Render Setup > System > Distributed Rendering, enable DR and press "Search LAN"
+- On the master PC: in 3ds Max, go to Render Setup > System > Distributed Rendering, tick the "Enable" checkbox, and press "Search LAN"

 - On the master PC: start rendering

-- On all slaves: another 3ds Max instance should appear after some time, then start rendering your scene, and sending rendered data to the master PC based on "Synchronization interval" time
+- On all slaves: a new 3ds Max instance should appear after some time (minimized, so you won't be able to see its UI or the VFB), then it should start rendering your scene, and sending rendered data to the master PC based on "Synchronization interval" time specified in the DR rollout on the master.

 - On master PC: you can see Distributed Rendering information in the DR tab of the Corona VFB

-Note: you can also check "Search LAN during render" on the master PC to make Corona search for any machines with the DrServer application running and automatically add them to the rendering even after it has already started.
+Note: you can also check "Search LAN during render" option in the DR rollout on the master PC to make Corona search for any machines with the DrServer application running and automatically add them to the rendering even after it has already started.
 As a result, any machines where the DrServer application was launched at some point during rendering will join, and any machines where the rendering was interrupted due to an error or user intervention will be able to re-join the rendering again.

 Distributed Rendering Troubleshooting

-Note: the error messaging system will catch the known issues, and warn the user about any detected problems.
+Note: the error messaging system will catch the known issues, and will warn you about any detected problems.
 This is often helpful for troubleshooting.